 Meshtastic's stack can run entirely on a microcontroller, while RNode currently requires a separate device like a Raspberry Pi Zero to handle routing.
 However this might not be the case soon, as a port of Reticulum to C++ is currently in development.

-Meshtastic's encryption is optional, and radios share used to share encryption keys network-wide, while Reticulum requires encryption and has forward secrecy, meaning that if a connection's key is compromised, no previous or future connections, even to the same destination, will be compromised.
+Meshtastic's encryption is optional (and only recently gained per-connection encryption) while Reticulum requires per-connection encryption and has forward secrecy, meaning that if a connection's key is compromised, no previous or future connections, even to the same destination, will be compromised.
 This means the only real way to completely break Reticulum's encryption is to compromise the sender or recipient directly.

-Meshtastic is a great project, especially for hyper-mobile LoRa-only communication, and I respect what they're doing, even though I still prefer Reticulum's goals.
+Meshtastic is a great project, especially for hyper-mobile LoRa-only communication, and I respect what they're doing, even though I personally find the concepts behind Reticulum much more interesting.

 Now that I've explained how Reticulum works, let's try it out!